Python command line application for detecting genomic island insertions in clades of microbes.

 DTLOR is an extension we have developed to the DTL (duplication-transfer-loss) reconciliation model.
 It is especially suited to reconciliation in clades of closely related microbes because it allows some of the evolution of a gene family to occur outside of the given species tree.
 In particular, it allows multiple entry events into the species tree (where DTL allows only one).
 To facilitate the recognition of such entry events, the model also keeps track of the syntenic region of each gene as it evolves in the species tree.
 Two genes are said to be in the same syntenic region if they share a substantial fraction of core genes in a relatively large window around them and, second, they share a certain amount of similarity among all genes in a smaller window around them.
 Thus, in addition to duplication, transfer, and loss events, the DTLOR model adds origin events to indicate that a gene is transferred from outside of the species tree and rearrangement events that account for changes in the syntenic regions of genes within the same the genome.

 xenoGI obtains a reconciliation for each initial family, and then uses these to break the initial families up according to origin events.
 The new families that result from this are called origin families because each one has an origin event at its base.
-For families whose origin is placed below the root of the species tree, the possible origins are horizontal transfer from outside or rearrangement.
+Origin events can either correspond to core genes (if they occur at the root of the species tree) or to horizontal transfer events (if they occur below the root).
 In general, users will be more interested in origin families than initial families.
 However the class representing initial families does contain some information (the raw reconciliation output) which isn’t present in the origin families, and may occasionally be of interest.

 It may be helpful to give an example of the sort of thing one might find in an origin family.
 Consider a clade of four species: ((W,X),Y),Z: